chen-sijin/Sijin-Chen.github.io/_talks/2024-Ringberg-OPINAS-meeting.md

 ---
-title: "Scattering transform method on cosmological paramater constraint"
+title: "2024 Ringberg OPINAS meeting"
 collection: talks
 type: "Conference proceedings talk"
 permalink: /talks/2024-03-24
-venue: "2024 Ringberg OPINAS meeting"
+venue: "Ringberg"
 date: 2024-03-24
 location: "Munich, Bavaria"
 ---

 This is my first academic meeting!
+The topic is about my master thesis project, _**Scattering transform method on cosmological paramater constraints**_.
 And it happened in a castle!
 My topic is about my master thesis project, using scattering transform method to constrain cosmological parameters.

 <!--![Swimming pool in Ringberg](../images/2024-Ringberg-OPINAS-meeting/2024-Ringberg-OPINAS-meeting-pool.png)